When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 When you are already happy with the customized settings, you can click on apply and wait for the changes to be implemented.

-You can see these changes on the monitor that is connected to the laptop.
-Now you can start using the monitor as the laptop screen.
+You can see these changes on the monitor connected to the laptop and start using it as an extended or mirrored display.
 You can also add additional shortcut icons.

 For macOS